 The data are reported annually and cumulatively by adding the hectares that have been newly established or managed in the respective reporting year.
-The target is to reach 10 million hectares of farmland that have been benefited by soil management practices listed above by 2020.
+The target is to enhance biodiversity and soil health on 3 million hectares of rural farmland per year.